Worried about The Campaign Registry (TCR) and what it means for your texting programs? If you text with RumbleUp, you don’t have to worry.

 If you are a current client, please read our full registration document by logging into the portal.
-This document fully explains eligibility and the 10DLC registration process, including the steps for obtaining a Campaign Verify token, the anticipated timeline for receiving your token and the TCR fee structure.
+This document fully explains eligibility and the 10DLC registration process, including the steps for vetting & review, the timeline for registration, and the TCR fee structure.

 Here is a summary for those who are not current clients:

 If you are a Campaign, Committee, PAC, or 527

 If you are a Polling/Survey company

 If you are a consultant/agency/lobbyist, you need to register your clients’ texts under one of the above categories.

 Eligible clients can now complete vetting directly in their RumbleUp portal during TCR registration; however, campaigns, committees, PACs, & 527 organizations may still choose to apply for a Campaign Verify token instead here.

 Right now, vetting & registration can take 7-10+ business days if your application is correct & eligible for email approval!
 We recommend starting registration at least 3 weeks prior to when you plan to begin sending registered messaging traffic.